 Fire Operations Bureau is managed by a Deputy Chief, EMS Battalion Chief and 3 Operations Battalion Chiefs.
 The areas of responsibility in Fire Operations include Emergency Medical Services (EMS), Verdugo Dispatch, Arson Investigations, Social Media, Emergency Operations Center support, Type 1 Urban Search and Rescue for Cal OES Region, Strike Team/Mutual Aid and Special Events.
 The Bureau is responsible for all field operations.

-Fire Operations has a unique working schedule that consist of rotating 24-hour shifts that are divided into 3 platoons A, B, C. Under the direction of the Deputy Fire Chief of Operations there are 49 positions that consist of Fire Captains, Fire Engineers, Firefighters per shift on any given day and one platoon commander (Battalion Chief) per shift that are centrally located in 8 fire stations throughout the city.
+Fire Operations has a unique working schedule that consist of 2 consecutive 24-hour shifts (48 hours) that are divided into 3 platoons A, B, C. covering the city 365 days a year.
+Under the direction of the Deputy Fire Chief of Operations there are 51 sworn personnel who staff 8 fire stations across the city.
+Daily staffing consists of (1) Battalion Chief, (10) Fire Captains, (10) Fire Engineers, (30) Firefighters and Firefighter Paramedics.

 Provides 24 hour emergency paramedic ambulance response; treatment and transportation of ill and injured in Pasadena; planning and staffing of medical coverage for special events; and related activities.
 Emergency medical response is performed together with Fire Operations.